scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

-Attempt to stablize an area against magic.
-Choose a point within range making a spellcasting roll against 2 terrible die, on success a 5x5 anti-magic field is created centered on that point.
-For the duration, any spell passing through it or targeted inside it must have more successes than your spellcasting roll or else the spell has no effect.
+Attempt to stablize an area against magic, creating a 5x5 anti-magic field centered on a point in range you can see.
+Make a spellcasting roll against 2 Terrible die, on success the field is created.
+For the duration, any spell or magical effect passing through or targeted inside the field must have more successes than your spellcasting roll or else the spell has no effect.

 If a spell entering the field does not require a roll it must make one following the rules above.